-Made from AISI 301 grade of stainless steel as per DIN 1481 our range starts from 1mm.
+Made from AISI 301 grade of stainless steel as per ISO 8752 our range starts from 1 mm.

 When spiral dowels are installed, the compression starts at the outer edge and moves through the coils toward the center.
 Coiled pins continue to flex after insertion when a load is applied to the pin thus providing excellent performance to counter fatigue in dynamic applications.